AmirZaafouri/SpringBoot_KAFKA/README.md

 # SpringBoot_KAFKA
-integrate spring boot with Kafka learnin purpose
+integrate spring boot with Kafka and build simple rest API for learning purpose